eh2k/squares-and-circles/README.md

 The project was originally a kind of research that I did over half a year.
 The current O_C hardware could certainly be optimised.
 As you know, the DAC and the display share the SPI port - this is not ideal for simultaneous operation.
 Furthermore, the Teensy 4.0 does not have "high-end" ADCs - my focus here was to achieve operation at audio rate - the issue of noise has not been the focus so far.
 ADC/DAC calibration is still on my to-do list.

-At the moment I want to make the project available to the community as open-source, so that everyone has the possibility to adapt and experiment with it (in the spirit of Mutable-Instruments).
+At the moment I want to make the project available to the community as open-source, so that everyone has the possibility to adapt and experiment with it.
-In principle, this project is a suite of apps so-called machines/engines interfacing with a framework ("libmachine").
+In principle, this project is a suite of apps so-called machines/engines interfacing with a system library ("libmachine").
 You are welcome for any kind of feedback or colleboration.
 Lets extend the engine collection - where is about 60% free space at the moment.

 The application code respectively the suite of machines/engines is released under the MIT licence.